openid/sharedsignals/openid-caep-specification-1_0.md

 : The authentication context class reference of the session, as established by the Transmitter.
 The value of this field MUST be interpreted in the same way as the corresponding field in an OpenID Connect ID Token {{OpenID.Core}}

 amr
-: The authentication method reference of the session, as established by the Transmitter.
-The value of this field MUST be interpreted in the same way as the corresponding field in an OpenID Connect ID Token {{OpenID.Core}}
+: The authentication methods reference of the session, as established by the Transmitter.
+The value of this field MUST be an array of strings, each of which MUST be interpreted in the same way as the corresponding field in an OpenID Connect ID Token {{OpenID.Core}}

+ext_id
+: The external session identifier, which may be used to correlate this session with a broader session (e.g., a federated session established using SAML)

 ### Examples {#session-established-examples}
 The following is a non-normative example of the `session-established` event type: